labthings/picamerax/docs/faq.rst

 example, the following code captures 60 images over an hour, but leaves the camera running all the time::

-    import picamera
+    import picamerax
     import time

-    with picamera.PiCamera() as camera:
+    with picamerax.PiCamera() as camera:
         camera.resolution = (1280, 720)
         time.sleep(1) # Camera warm-up time
         for i, filename in enumerate(camera.capture_continuous('image{counter:02d}.jpg')):